 - Equally, registrants that currently rely on 'close and substantial connections' to their business will also be affected where domain names do not meet the new allocation requirements.

-- If there is any uncertainty about meeting the new allocation requirements, registrants can renew existing licences before the new rules take effect on 12 April 2021.
+- If there is any uncertainty about meeting the new allocation requirements and the domain name is within 90 days of the renewal date, registrants can renew existing licences before the new rules take effect on 12 April 2021.

 Under the current licensing rules, which will be phased out in April 2021, Australian individuals, registered companies, partnerships, associations and businesses could license .com.au or .net.au domain names that were exact matches, abbreviations or acronyms of the registrant's name or trade mark, or 'otherwise closely and substantially connected' to the registrant.